ddmiller1995/ddmiller1995.github.io/_drafts/scaling-first-principles-api-microservices.md

 ### Mental Models for API Load
 Ideal would be a graphic, that shows requests coming to an API, where each request has a duration.
 Connections constrain how many requests can be processes at a time.
-Start with a single compute instance, show vertical scaling (increase connection count, CPU processing time), show horizontonal (increases # of instances).
+Start with a single compute instance, show vertical scaling (increase connection count, CPU processing time), show horizontal (increases # of instances).
 How latency impacts scaling bottlenecks.
 Propose that goal should be to be CPU or memory bound.

 A thought - for APIs, as you approach your resource limits, the symptom tends to be latency.
 Your resources are struggling to get the work done, making that work take longer.
 When you hit that limit, you see complete failure.
 Spillovers, timeouts, 5xx.